Behala

 Behala is one of the oldest residential areas of the city.
 The Sabarna Roy Choudhury's, one of the oldest zamindar families of western Bengal and the trustee of Kalighat Kali Temple lives here.
 It is also home to Sourav Ganguly, former Indian national cricket captain and Sovan Chatterjee, the former Mayor of Kolkata.

 The Durga Puja celebration of Sabarna Roy Choudhury family at Barisha was launched in 1610 by Laksmikanta Majumdar, making it the second oldest family Durga Puja in western Bengal.
 Today Durga Puja at Behala is marked by exotic theme-based sarbojanin pujas.
 Barisha Chandi Mela is a 10-day fair held every year in November–December since 1792.

 Etymology

 The word Behala is commonly believed to have its root in Behula, the name of the female protagonist of Manasamangalkavya.
 Alternatively, the name may have been derived from the Bengali term Bahulapur ("land of many rivers" or "dark city").
 "Bahula" is also an epithet of the goddesses Chandi and Kali.
-Rev. James Long, who used to live in this parts, described Behala as Byala in one of his early writings.
-It is also known that Behala comprised many small villages before the whole place was urbanised and each village here had a suffix -behala with its name i.e. Bazarbehala, Tamtelbehala, Bnorshebehala (Barisha), Sorshunnobehala (Sarsuna) etc. Names like Rajarbaganbehala, Sahapurbehala, Naskarpurbehala and Santoshbatibehala are also found in the old proceedings of South Suburban Municipality.
+Rev. James Long, who used to live in the area, described Behala as Byala in one of his early writings.
+It is also known that Behala comprised many small villages before the whole area was urbanised and each village here was suffixed with -behala, i.e. Bazarbehala, Tamtelbehala, Bnorshebehala (Barisha), Sorshunnobehala (Sarsuna) etc. Names like Rajarbaganbehala, Sahapurbehala, Naskarpurbehala and Santoshbatibehala are also found in the old proceedings of South Suburban Municipality.